arshappleid/Cloud_Gov/README.md

 ## Description

-A cloud solution for a subset of government organization , that has multiple workflow apps deployed to manage day to day management tasks and relay valuable information to people.
+A cloud solution for a subset of government organization, created using NSA and CISA  Top 10 Cybersecurity Mitigation Strategies.
 This cloud Solution can act as a template to manage their overall cloud infrastructure , and expand their network to allow for additional apps in the future.
 By providing seamless , and easy integration to their current secure infrastructure.

 The solution has been optimized for Operational Excellence , Security , Reliability , Performance , Cost Optimization.
-While also taking into Governance practices into account.
+It has also been made sure to meet the Impact level 4 requirements as per [Department of  Defense (DOD) IL-4 Guidelines](./docs/DOD_IL_Requirements.pdf) from DISA, [NSA Top 10 Security Strategy](./docs/NSA_Top10_Security_Strategy), and [OWASP Top 10 Security Risks](https://owasp.org/www-project-top-ten/).

 ## Repo Design